m5c/VisuCrypt/README.md

  * Perfect alignment of shares reveals the secret, while any other superposition tells nothing about the original.
 ![sample](markdown-samples/animated-overlay.gif)

  > One Time Pads hide a secret with random entropy.
 Decryption is not a question of computational power.
-Holding only one share, the set of potential outcomes is any possible image.
+Holding only one share, the set of potential outcomes contains any possible image.

 ## Algorithm